Star dumps husband, agent after Magic Mike exit

 The actress has also reportedly fired her UK agent after 30 years of working together.

-Last week it was revealed that she had gotten into a fight with her co-star Channing Tatum on the set of Magic Mike's Last Dance.
+Last week it was revealed that she had been involved in a fight with her co-star Channing Tatum on the set of Magic Mike's Last Dance.

 She will be replaced in the role by Salma Hayek.